ComputationalBiomedicineGroup/NovumRNA/README.md

 * Use -entry ```analysis_short``` and the rerun samplesheet for a rerun.
 * Consider switching the ```publish_dir_mode``` in the config from ```copy``` to ```symlink```.

+## Issues?

+NovumRNA is still relatively new.
+If you run into any issues, please don't hesitate to open an issue ticket on GitHub.
+Let's work together to make the pipeline more robust!

 ## We hope it worked!
 Following this small guide, we hope you have now a basic understanding how things work with NovumRNA and you should hopefully been able to run the tool using the provided test data, or your own data.
 If you are interested in using all the features of NovumRNA and learn more how to adapt it to your needs, read the official manual: